 The cost and revenues of the peaking plant used to set the reference point and maximum value for each ICAP Demand Curve shall be determined under conditions in which the available capacity is equal to the sum of (a) the minimum Installed Capacity requirement and (b) the peaking plant’s capacity equal to the number of MW specified in the periodic review and used to determine all costs and revenues (for purposes of this Section 5.14.1.2.2 hereinafter referred to as the “prescribed level of excess”).

-The minimum Installed Capacity requirement for each Locality shall be equal to the Locational Minimum Installed Capacity Requirement in effect for the year in which the independent consultant’s final report (referenced below in Section 5.14.1.2.2.4.6) is issued; for the NYCA, equal to the NYCA Minimum Installed Capacity Requirement based on the Installed Reserve Margin accepted by the Commission and applicable to the Capability Year which begins in the Capability Year in which the independent consultant’s final report is issued; and for any New Capacity Zone, equal to the Indicative NCZ Locational Minimum Installed Capacity Requirement determined by the NYISO in accordance with Section 5.16.3. ,
+For purposes of determining the prescribed level of excess prior to the 2027-2028 Capability Year, the minimum Installed Capacity requirement for each Locality shall be equal to the Locational Minimum Installed Capacity Requirement in effect for the year in which the independent consultant’s final report (referenced below in Section 5.14.1.2.2.4.6) is issued; for the NYCA, equal to the NYCA Minimum Installed Capacity Requirement based on the Installed Reserve Margin accepted by the Commission and applicable to the Capability Year which begins in the Capability Year in which the independent consultant’s final report is issued; and for any New Capacity Zone, equal to the Indicative NCZ Locational Minimum Installed Capacity Requirement determined by the NYISO in accordance with Section 5.16.3 of this Services Tariff.

+For the purposes of determining the prescribed level of excess for the ICAP Demand Curves applicable for the 2027 Summer Capability Period, the minimum Installed Capacity requirement for each Locality shall be equal to the Locational Minimum Installed Capacity Requirement in effect for the 2026-2027 Capability Year and for the NYCA, equal to the NYCA Minimum Installed Capacity Requirement in effect for the 2026-2027 Capability Year.
+For the purposes of determining the prescribed level of excess for the 2027-2028 Winter Capability Period ICAP Demand Curves, the minimum Installed Capacity requirement for each Locality shall be equal to the Locational Minimum Installed Capacity Requirement that would have been in effect for the 2026-2027 Winter Capability Period based on the methodology for determining the Locational Minimum Installed Capacity Requirements for the 2027-2028 Winter Capability Period as described in the ISO Procedures and for the NYCA, equal to the NYCA Minimum Installed Capacity Requirement that would have been in effect for the 2026-2027 Winter Capability Period based on the methodology for determining the NYCA Minimum Installed Capacity Requirement for the 2027-2028 Winter Capability Period as described in the ISO Procedures.

+For the purposes of determining the prescribed level of excess starting with the ICAP Demand Curves applicable for the 2028-2029 Capability Year, the minimum Installed Capacity requirement for the applicable Capability Period for each Locality shall be equal to the Locational Minimum Installed Capacity Requirement in effect for the like Capability Period in the prior Capability Year; for the applicable Capability Period for the NYCA, equal to the NYCA Minimum Installed Capacity Requirement for the like Capability Period in the prior Capability Year; and for the applicable Capability Period for any New Capacity Zone, equal to the Indicative NCZ Locational Minimum Installed Capacity Requirement for the like Capability Period determined by the NYISO in accordance with Section 5.16.3 of this Services Tariff.